Stewed Tomatoes

 Tips and Variations

-• In some stewed tomato recipes, you will see that a piece of torn white bread is added towards the end of the cooking time.
+• A bit of torn plain white bread is added towards the end of the cooking time.
 This provides some thickness to the sauce, as the bread absorbs some of the excess tomato juice and binds it all together.
 Leftover bread, even bread that is a bit stale, is perfect.
 In this recipe, the bread is optional — if you prefer a looser stewed tomato mixture, leave it out.
 If you’d like it thicker, stir it in, and the bread will almost dissolve into the mixture.

-• If you’re looking for more flavor for your stewed tomatoes, you can add more spices!
+• If you’re looking for more flavor in your stewed tomatoes, you can add more herbs and/or spices!
 This recipe also tastes great with a pinch of ground nutmeg or some fresh herbs like oregano and marjoram.
-You can even stew the tomatoes with a lone bay leaf in the mixture to get more flavor.
+You can even cook the tomatoes with a lone bay leaf in the mixture to get more flavor.

 Stewed Tomatoes in black bowl in a table setting with garlic bread and cooked greens.